Download and print this page here.

 The best way to avoid surprising a skunk and being sprayed is to keep your distance and make noise.
 Bang on your back door before letting your dog out into the yard to give skunks or other wildlife a chance to run away.
 If you’re walking your dog on a leash don’t let them approach skunks or other unknown animals (this is an important safety precaution as well!).
 Most wildlife is active around dusk and dawn, so pay particular attention if you are out with your dog during these times.
 You WILL see skunks, but if you pay attention you and your dog won’t get sprayed.

-Animal Control Contact Information (Report law violations and animal bites here)
+Animal Response Team Contact Information (Report law violations and animal bites here)